Interpretable Sparse Proximate Factors for Large Dimensions: Theoretical Results

-Our notation of consistency does not imply point-wise consistency of the loadings, i.e. for a finite number of loading elements $\tilde \Lambda$ can be different from $\Lambda H$ where $H$ is an invertible $K \times K$ matrix.
-Our notation of consistency measures the asymptotic difference between vectors whose length goes to infinity and hence a finite number of elements have a negligible effect.
+Our notion of consistency does not imply point-wise consistency of the loadings, i.e., for a finite number of loading elements $\tilde{\*\Lambda}$ can be different from $\*\Lambda H$.
+Our notion of consistency measures the asymptotic difference between vectors whose length goes to infinity and hence a finite number of elements have a negligible effect.
 The generalized correlation measure is the appropriate measure if we intend to use loadings for projections or in a cross-sectional regression.
-The strong result in Theorem \ref{thm:gen-lam} states that cross-sectional regressions with loadings of proxy factors yield the same results as using the population loadings up to an invertible matrix $H$.
-Note, that this theorem has broader implications that go beyond proximate factors.
-For example it justifies why an iterative procedure to estimate latent factors leads to a consistent estimator after a few iterations.\footnote{Instead of applying PCA, latent factors can also be estimated by an iterative procedure where for a set of candidate factors a first stage set of loadings is estimated with a time-series regression, which is then used in a second stage to obtain factors in a cross-sectional regression.
+The strong result in Theorem \ref{thm:gen-lam} states that cross-sectional regressions with loadings of proximate factors yield the same results as using the population loadings up to an invertible matrix $H$.
+Note that this theorem has broader implications that go beyond proximate factors.
+For example, it justifies why an iterative procedure to estimate latent factors leads to a consistent estimator after a few iterations.\footnote{Instead of applying PCA, latent factors can also be estimated by an iterative procedure where for a set of candidate factors a first stage set of loadings is estimated with a time-series regression, which is then used in a second stage to obtain factors in a cross-sectional regression.
 This procedure is iterated until convergence.
-For example \cite{bai2017} use a variation of this approach.} Next, we will show that the proximate factors themselves are also very close to the population factors.
+For example, \cite{bai2017} use a variation of this approach.
+Our result shows that in an approximate factor model one step is sufficient to obtain a consistent estimator of the loadings.} Next, we will show that the proximate factors themselves are also very close to the population factors.